-How to Migrate to Australia from the US
+How to Move to Australia from the USA

 Have you been dreaming of experiencing life "down under"?
 Looking to take on a career or study opportunity?
 Or just wondering “Can I move to Australia?”

 This post will cover everything you need to know about migrating to Australia from the USA including:

 - Can a US Citizen Immigrate to Australia?